 Great question.
 The answer is in the phrase, “fresh eyes.”

 People are used to being to impositioned — nay, bombarded — with brand content in most of the channels you already use.
-After all, over 90 percent of B2B companies now use content marketing.
 Content syndication lets you put your assets in a new medium, in front of a less over-farmed audience.
 And that makes your brand stand out.

 How to Build an Effective Content Syndication Strategy